 Arches National Park

-Arches National Park contains the greatest density of natural sandstone arches in the world, more than 700.
-The arches and numerous other extraordinary geologic features such as spires, pinnacles, pedestals and balanced rocks, are highlighted in striking foreground and background views created by contrasting colors, landforms and textures.
+Arches National Park contains the greatest density of natural sandstone arches in the world, more than two thousand.
+The arches and numerous other extraordinary geologic features such as spires, pinnacles, pedestals and balanced rocks, are highlighted in striking foreground and background views created by contrasting colors, land forms and textures.

 Rates & Fees

-- Camping fee is $20 per night for individual sites Devils Garden Campground.
+- Camping fee is $25 per night for individual sites at Devils Garden Campground.

-- Fiery Furnace Guided Walk Rangers lead walks into the Fiery Furnace twice each day.
-The cost is $10 for adults; $5 for children 6 to 12 years old and Golden Age Pass holders.
+- Fiery Furnace Guided Walk - Rangers lead walks into the Fiery Furnace twice each day.
+The cost is $16 for adults; $8 for children 6 to 12 years old and Golden Age Pass holders.
+Children under 5 years of age are not permitted.

 Seasons / Hours